magento/devdocs/src/guides/v2.3/comp-mgr/patching/mqp.md

   - Upgrade
 ---

 The [Magento Quality Package (MQP) package][] delivers individual patches developed by Magento and allows you to apply, revert, and view general information about all individual patches that are available for the installed version of {{ site.data.var.ee }} or {{ site.data.var.ce }}.
-How to apply a patch using MQP to Magento Commerce Cloud please read [this article]({{ site.baseurl }}/cloud/project/project-patch.html).
+How to install and use MQP for Magento Commerce Cloud you can find information in [this article]({{ site.baseurl }}/cloud/project/project-patch.html).

 {:.bs-callout-warning}
 We do not recommend using the MQP package to apply large numbers of patches because it increases the complexity of your code, which makes upgrading to a new version of Magento more difficult.